www.stalkvictims.info - weapons page

 'What if?' game

 It is a good idea to think about what you would do in various situations by playing the 'what if?' game.
-It is often too late to think through a problem when faced with a deadly threat, as the cocktail of chemicals released into he bloodstream primes the body for action ('fight or flight' reflex), not analysing situations.
-Trying to evaluate the pros and cons of various courses of action in such a situation may cause a lethal delay.
-Most violent criminals (consciously or unconsciously) want to harm their victims, so it is best to run or fight whenever practical.
-Getting into a kidnapper's vehicle or letting them tie you up is especially dangerous as it will probably result in your death.
+It is often too late to think through a problem when faced with a deadly threat, as the cocktail of chemicals released into he bloodstream primes the body for action ('fight or flight' reflex), not analyzing situations.
+Trying to evaluate the pros and cons of various courses of action in such a situation can cause a lethal delay.
+Most violent criminals (consciously or unconsciously) want to harm their victims, so it is best to run or fight when practical.
+Getting into a kidnapper's vehicle or letting a criminal tie you up is especially dangerous as it will likely result in your death.
 Fighting a rapist is more likely to result in an injury, but victims are much less likely to be raped.
 A good tactic with robbers is to throw a dummy purse/wallet on the ground in one direction and run in the other direction while shouting for help.

 Return to Index